kshedden/case_studies/stats485/syllabus.md

 Writing assignments will be submitted using Google Docs.
-Please use your University of Michigan user account when creating these files, and use default fonts and margins.
+Please use your University of Michigan user account when creating these files, and use default fonts, margins, and line spacing.
 To facilitate grading, you must title each document in the form “uniqname stats 485 assignment X”, where “uniqname” is your UM login id and X=1, 2, ... is the assignment number.
-Share all your assignments with the instructor and GSI (but please do not send us an email notification when you share the document).
+Share all your assignments with the instructor and GSIs (but please do not send us an email notification when you share the document).
 You should not edit any assignment after the due date, note that all edits are tracked in Google Docs.
 Instructors will provide feedback directly on your Google Doc.
 Do not remove or unshare these